RReverser/acorn-csp/README.md

 acorn-csp <destination filename> [path to acorn]
 ```

-And use generated file instead of original one Acorn.
+And use generated file instead of original Acorn's `acorn.js`.

 When path to acorn is not specified, it's assumed to be available as `require('acorn')` from current directory.